Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 For the first time in my life, I forced myself to take a Sabbath.
 While I generally do a little work in the morning, Sunday is my guilt-free day to be unproductive.
 I permit myself to be unproductive, nap in my hammock, and recharge guilt-free.

-I try to be careful about changing tasks up and if I’m in the mood for something specific, I do that.
+I try to be careful about changing tasks up, and if I’m in the mood for something specific, I do that.
 I also try to be mindful of not overdoing a job that I may normally enjoy.
 Most importantly, I try to listen to my body when I’m tired – am I truly tired, or am I just making excuses?

-a hammock hanging a living room
+a hammock hanging a living room for relaxation

 Part of every Sunday is spent in this hammock